Criniferous entire maps with absorbing Cantor bouquets: The class

 In particular, a conjugacy between Julia sets implies that the topological structure of the sets must be the same.
 Even if in general, this does not necessarily imply that their embeddings in the plane are the same (i.e., they might not be ambiently homeomorphic), it follows from the proof of Theorem \ref{thm_lasseR31} that the map that conjugates two functions as in Theorem \ref{thm_lasseR31} is an ambient homeomorphism. \begin{cor} Let $f\in \B$.
 Then any two disjoint type maps on its parameter space are conjugate on their Julia sets, and hence these sets are homeomorphic. \end{cor} This corollary implies that in order to determine if a function $f\in \B$ belongs to $\CB$, it is enough to check the topological structure of the Julia set of any disjoint type map quasiconformally equivalent to it:

 \begin{prop}[Class $\CB$] An entire function $f\in \B$ belongs to $\CB$ if and only if the Julia set of any (and thus all) disjoint type function on its parameter space is a Cantor bouquet. \end{prop} Many functions in $\CB$ have been studied before, e.g., \cite{dierkCosine, Schleicher_Zimmer_exp, Baranski_Trees,RRRS, lasseBrushing}.
-To illustrate this, we gather together, up to date and to the author's knowledge, classes of functions appearing on the literature that are known to be in~$\CB$: \begin{prop}[Sufficient conditions for functions in $\CB$] A transcendental entire function $f\in \B$ is in class $\CB$ if one of the following holds: \begin{enumerate}[label=(\Alph*)] \item $f$ is a finite composition of functions of finite order, \item there exists a logarithmic transform $F$ of $f$ that satisfies a linear head-start condition. \item there exists a logarithmic transform $G$ of a disjoint type function $g(z) \defeq f(\lambda z)$ for $\lambda \in \C ^\ast$ small enough, such that $G$ satisfies a uniform head-start condition. \end{enumerate} \end{prop} \begin{proof} If $f\in \B$ is a finite composition of functions of finite order, then by \cite[Theorem 5.6 and Lemma 5.7]{RRRS}, there exists a logarithmic transform $F\colon \T_F \rightarrow \H_{\log L}$ of $f$ satisfying a linear head-start condition for some $\phi$.
+To illustrate this, we gather together, up to date and to the author's knowledge, classes of functions appearing on the literature that are known to be in~$\CB$.
+For the definition of a logarithmic transform satisfying a \textit{head-start condition}, see {\cite[Definition~4.1]{RRRS}}.

+\begin{prop}[Sufficient conditions for functions in $\CB$] A transcendental entire function $f\in \B$ is in class $\CB$ if one of the following holds: \begin{enumerate}[label=(\Alph*)] \item $f$ is a finite composition of functions of finite order, \item there exists a logarithmic transform $F$ of $f$ that satisfies a linear head-start condition. \item there exists a logarithmic transform $G$ of a disjoint type function $g(z) \defeq f(\lambda z)$ for $\lambda \in \C ^\ast$ small enough, such that $G$ satisfies a uniform head-start condition. \end{enumerate} \end{prop} \begin{proof} If $f\in \B$ is a finite composition of functions of finite order, then by \cite[Theorem~5.6 and Lemma~5.7]{RRRS}, there exists a logarithmic transform $F\colon \T_F \rightarrow \H_{\log L}$ of $f$ satisfying a linear head-start condition for some $\phi$.
 In this case, the map